Mordechai Willig

-HaRav Mordechai Yitzchak HaLevi Willig (born April 25, 1947; 5th of Iyyar, 5707 on the Hebrew calendar) is an Orthodox rabbi and rosh yeshiva at Yeshiva University in Washington Heights, Manhattan.
-He is often known to his students as the Ramu, the hebrew acronym of his name.
+Mordechai Yitzchak HaLevi Willig is an American Orthodox rabbi and rosh yeshiva at Yeshiva University in Washington Heights, Manhattan.
+He is often known to his students as the Ramu, the Hebrew acronym of his name.

 Education

 Willig studied at Yeshivat Kerem B'Yavneh and was present at the Six-Day War in June 1967.
 Born in New York City, Willig graduated from Rabbi Jacob Joseph School and received a B.A. in mathematics in 1968 from Yeshiva College and an M.S. in Jewish history in 1971 from the Bernard Revel Graduate School of Jewish Studies.
 At Yeshiva University, he was a student of Rabbi Ahron Soloveichik and Rabbi Aharon Lichtenstein, and he primarily learned from Rabbi Joseph B. Soloveitchik.

 Professional life

 Willig studied under Lichtenstein in the Kollel at Yeshiva University from 1968 to 1971, during Lichtenstein's last three years at YU.
 Lichtenstein made Aliyah in 1971 and in 1973 he offered Willig a position as a rav at Yeshivat Har Etzion.
 Willig travelled to the Yeshiva in Israel to give a trial shiur.
 At this time he received an offer from Yeshiva University from Rabbi Zevulun Charlop, and in 1973 Willig was appointed rosh yeshiva at the Mazer School of Talmudic studies at Yeshiva University and holds that position, along with the position of rosh kollel at RIETS.
 The position at Yeshivat Har Etzion was eventually given to Willig's former Chavruta in Lichtenstein's shiur, Rabbi Ezra Bick.

 In 1976, at the behest of Rabbi Saul Berman and Rabbi Haym Soloveitchik, Yeshiva University introduced Talmud shiurim at the Stern College for Women.
 In 1977, Willig was recruited to teach the more advanced women.

 Willig has been the rabbi and spiritual leader at the Young Israel of Riverdale Synagogue in Riverdale, The Bronx, New York since 1974.
 During the summer, Willig is the Rosh Kollel of the college in Morasha Kollel.

-Willig is the av beis din of the Beth Din of America, the court of the Rabbinical Council of America.
+Willig is one of the leaders of the Beth Din of America, the court of the Rabbinical Council of America.
 He co-authored the Rabbinical Council of America's prenuptial agreement with Rabbi Zalman Nechemia Goldberg.